 Composer in Residence Program

 Opera Philadelphia, in collaboration with Gotham Chamber Opera and Music-Theatre Group in New York, is proud to offer the nation’s first comprehensive, operatic Composer In Residence program.
 Funded by two grants totaling more than $1.7 million from the Andrew W. Mellon Foundation, the Composer In Residence (CIR) program will provide a highly individualized professional development path for today’s most promising opera composers, selected on a competitive basis between 2011 and 2013.
+Applications for the third Composer In Residence position are now being accepted through 5 p.m. on July 22, 2013.
+APPLY

 The goal of the CIR program is to foster tomorrow’s masterpieces of American opera through individualized creative development.
 The ideal composer will be eager to step beyond his or her musical comfort zones, and challenge preconceived notions of what opera and music can be.
 He or she will work zealously with the resident companies to take this timeless art form and infuse it with the technological, creative, and collaborative sensibilities most relevant to our time.